2022–23 Odisha FC season: Durand Cup

+AFC Cup

+Since the 2023–24 AFC Champions League and the 2023–24 AFC Cup adopted transitional calendar with the switch from Spring-to-Autumn to an Autumn-to-Spring schedule, the All India Football Federation decided that its continental slots are determined by extra playoffs.

 Transfers

 Josep Gombau after being signed as the head coach stated that the team composition, and how they play, all will be different so they wanted new players.
 They didn't retain any foreign players.
 Signed 4 players from Spanish teams, Osama Malik from an Australian club Perth Glory and Diego Maurício returned from Mumbai City.
 Even though Kamaljit Singh has signed an extension, he later transferred to East Bengal.
 They signed 15 players in total, transferred 17 players out and retained 17 players from last season.
 Vinit Rai continued on loan in Mumbai City.